This comprehensive tour takes in the

 The journey begins in the relatively

-untouched country of Laos, exploring
+untouched country of Laos.
+Continue on

-Continuing on to Vietnam, a rapidly
+to Vietnam, a rapidly developing and

 the captivating kingdom of Cambodia,

-finishing at majestic Angkor Wat.
+ending at majestic Angkor Wat.

 View more climate information & imperial units